great-lakes-ai-lab/.github/profile/README.md

 ### Collaborating with Our GitHub Organization

 #### How to Interact with Repositories
-- **Fork & Clone:** Fork our repositories and clone them to your local machine.
+- **Fork & Clone:** Fork our repositories and clone them to your computing platform.
 - **Branching:** Create a new branch for your contributions.
 - **Commits:** Make clear and descriptive commits following our commit message conventions.
-- **Pull Requests:** Submit pull requests against the main branch, detailing your changes comprehensively.
+- **Pull Requests:** Submit pull requests against the main branch, detailing your changes comprehensively, please.

 #### Review Process
-- **Code Review:** Await code review and respond to feedback promptly.
+- **Code Review:** Await code review and respond to feedback.
+Keep it collaborative!
 - **Testing:** Ensure your code modifications pass tests associated with the repository.
+(We don't have these yet)

 ### Research Collaboration
 - We welcome collaborations from researchers, scientists, and enthusiasts interested in our field.